My collection of Cape Town photos was getting really long, so I've created a new page for all the photos in the Port of Cape Town.

 Here's the Sarah Baartman, an environmental protection ship, operated by the South Africa Department of Agriculture, Forestry & Fisheries.

 Stroll around on foot to get a feel of the Waterfront before going for a boat cruise.
+But be careful of pickpockets - ladies, do not leave your bag lying around whilst sitting at tables.
 Here's the swing bridge leading to the yellow Clocktower (which historically was the Port Captain's office).
 The swing bridge opens and closes to allow boats to go into the Victoria & Alfred Basin.

 A detailed view of clocktower: